Connecting to Pods

 Using your terminal:

-ssh root@<pod-subdomain>.cloud.podstack.ai
+ssh root@ssh-<subdomain>.cloud.podstack.ai

-Or with explicit key:
+Or with an explicit key:

-ssh -i ~/.ssh/your_private_key root@<pod-subdomain>.cloud.podstack.ai
+ssh -i ~/.ssh/your_private_key root@ssh-<subdomain>.cloud.podstack.ai

 SSH Key Requirements